Aayush518/data-screening-exercise/README.md

 )
 ```

 The revelation that the first 7 rows contained metadata instead of actual data was my first "aha" moment.
 Reading the file with `skip = 7` was essential to properly align the columns.
+Note that I've explicitly defined the column headings in the `col_names` parameter rather than using the 7th row as headers, as the 7th row contained the actual column names but I wanted to ensure consistency and proper naming convention.

 #### 2. Name Cleaning & Standardization